robomotic/ai-red-teaming/README.md

 For further insight into the evolution and impact of AI red teaming, see [Microsoft AI Red Team: Building the future of safer AI](https://www.microsoft.com/en-us/security/blog/2023/08/07/microsoft-ai-red-team-building-future-of-safer-ai/).

+## Introduction
+As Generative AI (GenAI) systems become increasingly integrated into enterprise operations and production application workflows, security professionals must develop robust methodologies to identify and mitigate potential vulnerabilities in generative AI applications.

+GenAI Red Teaming involves systematically probing both the AI models that serve as central components for the applications, and the systems used throughout the lifecycle of the application: from model development and training, through application staging pipelines, and into production runtime environments.
+Adversarial testing helps engineers validate whether security, reliability, and alignment with organizational values are maintained under various attack scenarios.

+Red teaming is a legacy tool for the cybersecurity industry.
+With generative AI, the approach has been extended to incorporate AI-specific considerations such as prompt injection, model extraction, and output manipulation, and evaluations.
+Red teaming also addresses new concerns such as how toxicity, harmful content generation and hallucinations are introduced.

+### Audience
+This guide is intended for:
+- Experienced cybersecurity professionals transitioning into AI application roles.
+- AI/ML engineers responsible for model deployment security.
+- Red team practitioners expanding their expertise to AI systems.
+- Security architects designing AI implementation frameworks.
+- Risk management professionals overseeing AI deployments.
+- Security engineers seeking to understand the nuanced dynamics of employing large language models (LLMs) and generative AI within traditional cybersecurity frameworks, and emerging frameworks such as the NIST AI RMF, OWASP and MITRE ATLAS.
+- Adversarial attack researchers expanding knowledge about attacks on AI and machine learning models.
+- Senior decision makers and C-level executives seeking insights into Generative AI security.

+### Scope
+This guide aims to provide process structure to help teams develop:
+- Methodologies for testing LLMs and generative AI systems.
+- Techniques for identifying vulnerabilities in model deployment pipelines.
+- Strategies for evaluating prompt security and input validation.
+- Approaches to testing model output verification systems.
+- Guidelines for documenting and categorizing AI-specific security findings.

+The risks identified through these processes generally comprise:
+- Adversarial attack risk
+- Alignment risk
+- Data risk (data leakage, data poison)
+- Interaction risk (hate speech, abusive language and profanity [HAP], toxicity)
+- Knowledge risk (hallucination, misinformation, disinformation)
+- Agent risk

+### Future Planned Work
+This guide serves as a high-level, introductory primer, providing foundational knowledge and setting the stage for future efforts to mature AI Red Teaming practices.
+It represents the starting point in a series of white papers that will later explore practical procedures, advanced techniques, and detailed scenarios.
+Additional resources will be developed based on feedback and industry collaboration.

 ## What is AI Red Teaming?

 AI red teaming is the practice of systematically probing AI systems to identify vulnerabilities, risks, and failure modes.
 It helps organizations: